dotdeas/printflow_playground/README.md

 ## Requirements
 * Web server with PHP support (such as Apache, IIS)
 * MySQL 5.0 or newer
-* PHP 5.5 or newer, with session support and CLI
+* PHP 5.5 or newer, with session support
+* PHP CLI module
 * A web browser with cookies and javascript enabled

 ## Download